 ↑ In the top photo, there are some counters for storage, that go along the wall and is an extension of the kitchen counters.
 The countertop looks like granite/marble but can be achieved, by choosing a veneered MDF plate and covering it with a contact sticky paper, that has your coveted print.
 You can find how to create it right here.
 The light fixtures use here can be found at almost any hardware store, just to match a brass colored sink, you can easily spray paint it to match the colors.

 ↑ For a lighter look in the living room, try to install a floating shelving system, which does not obstruct the aesthetic view of the wall.
-You can find an economical choice of these in any Ikea store or just try to craft and make it yourself, like showed in these crafty post here and here.
-Also, to stay close to Scandinavian/Nordic style look, you shouldn’t clutter your space with too much objects and details and a colorful palette.
+You can find an economical choice of these in any Ikea store or just try to craft and make it yourself, as shown in these crafty posts here and here.
+Also, to stay close to the Scandinavian/Nordic style look, you shouldn’t clutter your space with too many objects and details and a colorful palette.
 The main idea is to style and decorate in a balanced monochromatic palette and to reduce the decor to a few essential details.

 What makes this space feel clean, airy, light, and still welcoming – a dedication to staying in a light palette, not over-cluttering it, and adding a few of your personal touches, like for example a videotape collection laid out by color and a matching colorful graphic bedding.